apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/drop-resource.en.md

 ### Supplement

-- `DROP RESOURCE` will only drop resource in Proxy, the real data source corresponding to the resource will not be dropped
+- `DROP RESOURCE` will only drop resources in Proxy, the real data source corresponding to the resource will not be dropped
-- Unable to drop resource already used by rules
+- Unable to drop resources already used by rules
 - When the dropped resource contains single table, need to add the `IGNORE SINGLE TABLES` keyword to ignore the single table and drop the resource
 - When adding the `IF EXISTS` keyword, the drop operation is performed only if the resource exists